InfOmics/PANPROVA/README.md

 ***PANPROVA*** evolves a single root genome into a population of synthetic genomes.
 The user can specify the phylogenomic relationships between the genomes in the population or leave the tool to create a random phylogenomic tree.
 Genomes are evolved from their parent by mutating nucleotides, by duplicating vertically transmitted genes or by altering the set of genes that are present in them via gene removal or acquisition of new horizontal genes.
 A nucleotide substitution matrix is employed for nucleotide alterations.
-Mutation never create or remove exiting start and stop codons.
+Mutations never create or remove existing start and stop codons.
 The horizontal acquisition of new genes is made by picking genetic sequences from a previously created pool or by randomly creating their sequence.
 The user can specify the probability of a gene to be mutated, thus for each mutated gene the probability of a nucleotide to be mutated; the probability of duplicating a vertically transmitted gene and the percentage of the resultant gene set that as to be altered, by further specifying the probability of adding or removing a gene.